vgurianov/uml-sp/docs/case_studies/queue/queuing_theory.md

 Figure 1.
 Analysis class diagram of barber model<br/>

 ### Description of a computational semantics
-The object of TreeRoot class and the object of TreeNode class interact  according Producer-Consumer pattern.
+The object of TreeNode class and the object of TreeLeaf class interact  according Producer-Consumer pattern [1].
 The Producer-Consumer pattern is standard solution for interaction two and more threads.

 ### Description of an application domain semantics